 - Unchecked (Default)—The tier does not support disjoint subnetworks.

 - For Subnetwork Diagram Templates, specify the diagram templates you want the network diagrams to be based on, if you want the system to automatically create subnetwork system diagrams for each subnetwork of that tier.

-- In the Subnetwork Trace Configuration section, optionally set any desired conditions.
+- Optionally, expand the Subnetwork Trace Configuration section to set any desired conditions.
 These will be used to autopopulate settings in the Trace geoprocessing tool for subnetwork traces.
 They are also used by the Update Subnetwork tool to determine which features define the subnetwork and are updated.
 Finally, the Export Subnetwork tool uses these settings to determine what information to export.